-Video training is available by going to the Getting Started with Redstone selection under the Support tab at AppraisalWorld's website.
-A Redstone User Guide and Regression Overview are available under the Help drop-down menu within the Redstone software program and on the Getting Started webpage.
+Video training is available by logging into your AppraisalWorld My Office account.
+Click on the Redstone icon in the My Desktop Software section: Click on "Redstone Training" to watch the Redsone training video.
+You may also download the Redstone User Guide and Regression Overview documents.
 Free technical support is available Monday – Friday, 8:00 a.m. to 5:00 p.m.
 Pacific Time.
-You may send an email to firstname.lastname@example.org, click on Request Support under the Help drop-down menu in Redstone or call 1-866-445-8367 ext.
-313
+You may send an email to firstname.lastname@example.org, click on Request Support under the Help drop-down menu in Redstone or call 1-800-662-8727

 Single family homes, condominiums and townhomes.

 Specialized properties with qualities not included in the components of value: view, quality, location or exclusive should only be compared to properties with similar qualities, location or exclusivity.
 The reason for this is these qualities that have a highly significant impact upon the value of each property cannot be accounted for within the regression analysis and will compromise the results.
 For example, ocean view, high end custom home, lakeside properties, gated communities, golf course communities and senior developments.

 Yes and will fill in the form within ClickFORMS.
 Users of other Appraisal Form Filling software will have to transfer the data into their software's version of the 1004MC form.